clacson95/readme-generator/sampleREADME.md

 * [Questions](#questions)

 ## Installation
+First, clone this repository by entering `git clone git@github.com:clacson95/readme-generator.git` into the terminal.

-First, ensure `node.js` is installed.
-Second, ensure there is a `.gitignore` file (with `node_modules` and `.DS_Store` written inside) before installing any npm dependencies.
-Third, ensure your repository includes a `package.json` file.
+Second, ensure `node.js` is installed.
+Third, ensure there is a `.gitignore` file (with `node_modules` and `.DS_Store` written inside) before installing any npm dependencies.
+Fourth, ensure your repository includes a `package.json` file.
 Create one by entering the `npm i -y` command in the terminal.
-Fourth, ensure the inquirer module is installed, using `npm i inquirer@^8.2.4` command in the terminal.
+Lastly, ensure the inquirer module is installed, using `npm i inquirer@^8.2.4` command in the terminal.

 ## Usage
 Use the command `node index.js` to run the file and begin answering the prompts.